 Hold on, should I be suspicious of that email from my boss?
-Well, yes.
-Always think twice before you pay that invoice or transfer funds!
+Yes, always think twice before you pay that invoice or transfer funds!

-In a post earlier this year we highlighted the Scoular case where highly targeted phishing emails can be, The Scoular Co. lost $17.2 million in June 2014 as a result of phishing.
+Previously we highlighted the Scoular case was highly targeted phishing emails can be, The Scoular Co. lost $17.2 million in June 2014 as a result of phishing.
 Details of the case illuminate some of the warning signs of a phishing attack.
 Scoular has international business interests, and wire transfers are frequently used.
 So it did not raise a red flag when Scoular’s controller received an email to wire $780,000 to a Chinese bank.
 The email purportedly was sent by the CEO (it wasn’t).
 The money was to be wired to a real bank, Shanghai Pudong Development Bank.
 The controller transferred the money.

 The next day he received a second email to wire $7 million dollars and to contact his auditing firm for details on sending the money.
 He then received those details (unsolicited) in email fashioned to look like it came from the auditors.